 In almost all relationships between an insured party and the company from which the policy was purchased, the insured policyholder is in a relatively powerless position to influence the insurer's behavior.
 In a dispute between the insured and insurer, the insured is almost always the David facing Goliath.

-Because of this inequity in power in the insured-insurer relationship, courts and legislatures have attempted to level the playing field by highly regulating insurance companies and creating legal remedies for insured parties wrongly denied the insurance benefits purchased in good faith.
-As a result, an insurer has the fiduciary duty toward a policyholder to act honestly, fairly and in the insured’s best interest in its dealings, including handling, settling and paying valid claims in good faith.
+Because of this inequity in power in the insured-insurer relationship, courts, and legislatures have attempted to level the playing field by highly regulating insurance companies and creating legal remedies for insured parties wrongly denied the insurance benefits purchased in good faith.
+As a result, an insurer has the fiduciary duty toward a policyholder to act honestly, fairly, and in the insured’s best interest in its dealings, including handling, settling, and paying valid claims in good faith.

-When an insurer violates this duty, Florida law provides to the insured the legal remedy of a bad faith insurance claim.
+When an insurer violates this duty, Florida law provides the insured the legal remedy of a bad faith insurance claim.
 Common examples of insurance company actions that are likely to be found to have been made in bad faith include: